pvdz/preval/tests/cases/let_aliases/ai/loop_continue_bound_returned_fn.md

 - (todo) - at least one of the call args to
 - (todo) Support this node type in isFree: LabeledStatement
-- (todo) access object property that also exists on prototype? $function_bind
 - (todo) nodeMightMutateNameUntrapped; Which statement are we missing here?
 BlockStatement
 - (todo) this may support .call .apply and .bind but I think that different reducers should tackle it
 - (todo) type trackeed tricks can possibly support static $function_bind